IBUNHABIBU/upcred-reacttakehometest/README.md

 Built With
 This project was built using the following technologies:

--React
+- React
-  -ES6
+  - ES6

-  -Higher-order component to make the nav
+  - Higher-order component to make the nav

-  -React router v6
+  - React router v6

-  -DRY principle
+  - DRY principle

-    -Reusable Form component used all over the application, such as login, signup
+    - Reusable Form component used all over the application, such as login, signup
 - LocalStorage
    - [x] User authentication
    - [ ] Cart
--Redux
+- Redux

--SASS
+- SASS

-  -BEM
+  - BEM

 ### Requirement